 International relations and regulation of international trade is reserved to the UK Government and Parliament.
 The Scottish Parliament and the Scottish Government (as with the other devolved legislative authorities) have no formal role in negotiations or approval of EU agreements.
 However, in our response to the consultation on the Future of UK Trade Policy, we highlighted the importance of extending a whole of governance approach to trade negotiations.
 We would urge further consideration of how trade negotiations will be handled where they intersect with the powers of the Scottish Parliament and other devolved legislatures where any proposed trade agreement will affect an area of devolved competence.
-In relation to the Trade Bill in session 2017-19 the then Secretary of State for International Trade stated that he is "happy to recommit that we will not normally use the powers in the Bill to amend legislation in devolved areas without consent from the relevant devolved Ministers.'
-This commitment could have been put on the face of the bill.
-The Government should confirm that it adheres to that commitment and explain why it is not in the bill.
+The Minister for Trade, Investment and Innovation, Rt Hon Conor Burns MP confirmed his commitment that UK Government Ministers will not normally use the powers conferred by the Bill in devolved areas without Scottish and other devolved Ministers' consent, and never without consulting them.
+The current Minister for Trade Policy, Greg Hands MP has restated this commitment on the floor of the House of Commons.
+The Government should explain why this commitment it is not in the bill.